sonallux/sonallux.github.io/docs/frontend/cypress.md

 ### Explicit assertions

-Usefull for multiple assertions on the same element.
+Useful for multiple assertions on the same element.
 The argument (here `$button`) is not the real DOM Element, instead it is a JQuery object, because Cypress uses JQuery internally.
 Therefore by convention the argument is prefixed with a `$`.

 ```ts
 cy.get('...').should($button => {